-(Curaçao, 1983) received the C. Buddingh Prize for her 2018 poetry debut Habitus.
+(Curaçao, 1983) received a.o. the C. Buddingh Prize for her 2018 poetry debut Habitus.
 This startling, existentialist collection deals with Curaçao, feeling at home, and her role as a (black) woman, immigrant and outsider.
 She studied Writing for Performance at the Utrecht School of the Arts and won the poetry prize of the city of Oostende in 2016.
 Fabias' work is characterized by great variety, both in terms of content and style.
 De Groene Amsterdammer magazine commented in 2018: "Fabias dares to utilize every nook and cranny of poetry as an art form, the poems are short and lyrical, then narrative and long, sometimes clear and accessible and then hermetic and experimental."
-She received a debutante scholarship from the Dutch Foundation for Literature.(WN 2019)
+Habitus has been translated into French and Italian, and will be translated into Spanish, Arabic and German.
+Fabias herself translates poetry by Nobel Prize winner Louise Glück into Dutch, to be published end of 2021.(WN 2021)

 Archive available for: Radna Fabias